Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Simulations

-This solution will be used to test the effectiveness of the proposed methods.
-The initial system position is $[0.0, 0.5]^\Tran$, and the target position is $[2.5, 3.0]^\Tran$.
-To move the position approaching to the target, the feedback coefficient is set as $k_d = 1.1$.
-The single unsafe region is determined by $x_c = [1.0, 1.0]^\Tran$ and $r = 0.8$.
-Notice that the feedback input will force system position into the unsafe region.
-To avoid this, the velocity input is filtered by \eqref{example1_optimal_solution} where $\alpha = 4.0$.
-Alternatively, the gradient or Newton based dynamical laws \eqref{gradient_PClaw_continuous} and \eqref{Newton_PClaw_continuous} can be utilized to approximate the optimal safe input policy.
-The parameters in the approximation laws are set as $\gamma = 15.5$, $c = 1.1 e^{0.9t}$, discrete step $dt = 0.001s$. {The barrier parameter is set monotonically increasing to reduce the error bound as explained in interior point method.It is noted that the bound of increasing rate is related to the step-size $dt$.} The control input between each sampling time is kept by ZOH and all the gradients and Hessian matrices are known, which are given in Appendix \eqref{appendix_example1}.
 Initially, the velocity is zero and the system state is in the forward invariant set $\{x \vert h(x)>0\}$.
 The dynamical position generated by the gradient-based method \eqref{gradient_PClaw_continuous} is shown in Fig.~\ref{fig_example1_position}, as which the omitted newton-based result is roughly the same.
 It is shown that the unsafe region is avoided when moving to the target position.
-The comparison of the original, optimal and approximate optimal velocity inputs are shown in Fig.~\ref{fig_example1_single_gradient}, where the optimal input is generated at each step based on the current position and the explicit solution \eqref{example1_optimal_solution}.
+The comparison of the original, optimal, and approximate optimal velocity inputs are shown in Fig.~\ref{fig_example1_single_gradient}, where the optimal input is generated at each step based on the current position and the explicit solution \eqref{example1_optimal_solution}.
 The results reveal that the descent-based approximate optimal safe control laws can not only track the optimal policy but can also ensure safety during the tracking process.
 Note that the tracking errors converge to zero because the barrier parameter $c$ is exponentially increasing during the process.
 It is shown that the gradient-based method has a faster transient response when the tracking error is large, while the Newton-based method performs better when the tracking error is smaller, owing to the discrete sampling and finite barrier parameter $c$.
-It can be improved when the sampling period is shorter.
-The safe tracking effectiveness with multiple obstacles are tested in simulations as well.
-Unlike \cite{model_free_cbf} which only took the nearest obstacle into account, the CBF constraints of different obstacles are all considered in the descent-based methods.
-The result using Newton-based method \eqref{Newton_PClaw_continuous} is given in Fig.~\ref{fig_example1_position_newton}, which is roughly the same as the gradient-based method as well.
-The parameters are set as $k_d = 0.2$, $c = 0.9 e^{0.2t}$, discrete step $dt = 0.01s$.
-Other parameters remain the same as those with single obstacle.
-Five different initial positions and four obstacles are considered, where the initial points are $[0.0, 2 k]^\Tran$ and $[3.0, 6.0]^\Tran$, $k = 0,1,2,3$, and the center points of obstacles are $[1 + m, 4]^\Tran$, and $[1.5 + m, 1]^\Tran$, $m= 0, 3$.
-It is shown that the tracking control is successfully filtered to force the system stay in the safe region and ultimately reach to the control target.
-Furthermore, the average computing time of the two methods is $0.25ms$ for single obstacles and $0.92ms$ for multiple obstacles, implying that the calculation burden is low for obtaining the approximate optimal solutions.
+It can be improved when the sampling period is smaller.